nbe95/bingo-card-simulation/README.md

 ## Theory

-Time for a basic brute-force algorithm using recursion! :tada:
+It's time for a basic brute-force algorithm using recursion! :tada:
-This program calculates all possible permutations of *n* of the 10 given cards a player could choose and performs 100,000 (configurable) simulated games with this set of cards.
-It tracks the total score, i.e. the amount of called numbers necessary for this set to win, and calculates an average score over all simulation cycles.
+So, this program calculates all possible permutations of *n* of the 10 given cards a player could choose and performs 100,000 (configurable) simulated games with this set of cards.
+It tracks the total score, i.e. the amount of called numbers necessary for *one card of this set to win*, and calculates an average score over all simulation cycles.
 Finally, the 10 best and 10 worst card combinations are printed.

 ## Let's put it into practice